-When anonymous reporting is prohibited or restricted by local law, you will need to provide your name when using the Open Talk Helpline.
-Unless prohibited by law and to the extent possible, the company will keep your report confidential.
-You will have a right to update and edit your report.
-Medline complies with all data privacy standards that apply.

-If you have questions about local law, please review the privacy policies and information available on the intranet site for your location or contact the Chief Ethics and Compliance Officer, who is also the Global Privacy Officer.
+should provide your name when you raise your concern or make your report using the Helpline.
+The company will keep your report confidential to the extent possible (unless prohibited by local law), and you will have a right to update and edit your report.
+If you have questions about local law, please review the privacy policies and information available on the intranet site for your location or contact the Chief Compliance and Corporate Integrity Officer, who is also the Privacy Officer.